Christmas is one of my favourite times of the year! But for a lot of people, it can be a triggering and stressful time.

 Don’t forget to account for the time needed to prep and wrap things.
 Pencil in things you might need to shop for.

 One of the biggest keys to a stress-free Christmas is getting everything done as early as possible, so the closer to December you get, the more you can just enjoy the time with friends and family.

-I start my shopping and lists as early and June and take advantage of sales.
+I start my shopping and lists as early as June and take advantage of EOFY sales.
 I also do a LOT of shopping online, but this is high risk close to Christmas, so again GET IT DONE EARLY.

-I have created a comprehensive list you can use to check off in the three months before Christmas.
+I have created a comprehensive list you can use to check off over the three months before Christmas.
 So you can be super organised and not forget a single thing.

 Ask For Help